pnp/powerplatform-samples/samples/colour-picker/README.md

 As Power Apps works with RGB colours, the component contains some functions to convert between RGB and HSL colour formats.

-The rectangle in each gallery has its fill colour set using the function property "HSLtoRGB", and its helper function "HUE to RGB".
+The rectangle in each gallery has its fill colour set using the function property "HSLtoRGB", and its helper function "HUEtoRGB".

 In addition, the component's Default Colour input property is an RGB colour which, when changed, triggers the OnReset action of the component, where it is converted to HSL by first extracting the R, G and B components by converting the colour to JSON and back to a text string, then using Mid and Hex2Dec to extract the values.
 These RGB values are then concerted to HSL using the "RGBtoHSL" function property.